Overview of the Examples

 Situations that Could Lead to a Loss of Control or Unusual Attitude

-- Distractions, spatial disorientation, and task saturation can lead to a loss of control and difficulty recovering to level flight; seek training on upset prevention and recovery techniques and task management skills.
+- Distractions, spatial disorientation, and task saturation can lead to a loss of control and difficulty recovering to level flight; seek training in upset prevention and recovery techniques and in task management skills.

 - Inadequate instrument scans can result in entry into unusual attitudes; seek training and maintain proficiency in instrument flying techniques: cross-checking, interpretation, and control.